 11 Oct Handy Car Hacks

 Cars have so many features that we sometimes forget the best solutions are often the simplest.
-Check out some of these life hacks for car travel, driving, parking and looking after your vehicle that don’t require fancy devices or expensive accessories.
+Check out some of these life hacks for car travel, driving, parking and looking after your vehicle that doesn’t require fancy devices or expensive accessories.

 GPS – Whether you go for a Navman or use the map app on your phone, travelling by GPS prevents you from getting lost and often saves fuel by taking you the fastest, most efficient route.